snoyes/anki-Multi-column-edit-window/README.md

 ### Frozen fields
 Anki supports '''sticky fields'''.
 A sticky field is a field whose value is not deleted when you switch to a different note.
 This can be very useful if you are making many notes in which a field either has the '''same value''' or changes very little.

-Unfortunaly, marking a field as sticky is quite complex and breaks your workflow.
+Unfortunately, marking a field as sticky is quite complex and breaks your workflow.
 Frozen Fields allows you to conveniently mark a field as sticky (freeze) or not sticky (unfreeze) '''right from the note editor'''.
-It’s much more convenient than the default way.
+It's much more convenient than the default way.

 To freeze/unfreeze a field, just '''click the adjacent snowflake''' or use the corresponding '''hotkey''' (F9 by default).
 A blue snowflake means that the field is frozen and a grey snowflake means that the field is unfrozen.

 ## Warning
 If you install this add-on, uninstall the add-on Frozen Fields and Multi column note editor.
-The result otherwise would be unpredictable.
+The result otherwise could be unpredictable.

 ## TODO:
 More beautiful buttons.